 Features and Specifications

-Often “Special Edition” versions of electronic gadgets aren’t all that different to the standard models, but that’s not the case here.
+Often “Special Edition” versions of electronic gadgets aren’t all that different from the standard models, but that’s not the case here.
 You’ll get a decent specification boost and some extra accessories for your money, at a price that’s still around half the price of the equivalent GoPro.

 It’s also worth mentioning that a portion of sales from the V50 Pro SE goes to the “Leave No Trace” campaign run by the Center for Outdoor Ethics.